 14″ M1 MacBook Pro

-I’ve been all Mac since the 1990s – they are powerful and work.
+I’ve been all Mac since the 1990s – they are robust and work.
 The new M1 Macbook Pro is fantastic.
 I love that the SD card reader is back.
 The screen is beautiful, and the keyboard has an excellent feel while typing, not to mention that the laptop is blazing fast!

 Lightroom CC and Classic I use both versions of Lightroom to edit.
 Both have features that I use.

 Final Cut Pro Powerful video editor from Apple.

 Apple Reminders – I’ve tried them all but keep returning to Reminders’ simplicity.
 I have Homepods around my house, so I can ask Siri to add things to various lists or remind me of things without stopping what I’m doing.